jeancahu/firmadigital/README.md

-# Manual and Local installation for ArchLinux Package on FirmaDigital Costa Rica
+# Tool for Local Packaging FirmaDigital Costa Rica for a Manual installation on ArchLinux

 [README Español](./README_es.md)